Here in California

 And the hills turn brown in the summertime - Kate Wolf

 I live on the edge of town, with my back to my neighbors and my face to the Badlands.
 Behind me are views of spires, trees, lawns and lights.
 In front are thousands of acres of open and harsh land.
 A land of poor soil, severely eroded arroyos and abandoned dreams.
-When I was younger I ran through the badlands, but today I walk.
+When I was younger, with good knees, I ran through the badlands, but today I walk.

 In the depth of summer when the badlands are baked by a triple digit sun, the walks are best in the morning or evening.
 The dried brown grass and hard baked ground reveal the foundations and trash from forgotten homesteads and ranches.
 In the canyons, where the air is still and silent, weathered concrete, eroded earthen dams, broken glass and rusted metal speak of hard work and eventual defeat.
 Testaments to people who believed that the badlands were their future and fought to pull an elusive dream from little soil and less water.